TortitasT/dam-nginx-docker/README.md

 make down
 ```

-To enable mantainence mode create a file `503.flag` on the document root.
+To enable mantainence mode create a file `503.flag` on the document root `/usr/share/nginx/html`.

 ```
 touch 503.flag